PaulBC/grid-sat-solver/README.md

 ## Quick start

 The simplest way to observe what this package does is to run the demo.
-It requires the SAT solver `lingeling` to be installed, though it should be possible to use other SAT solvers as long as they accept DIMACS format.
+It requires the SAT solver `lingeling` to be installed.
+Solvers `cadical` and `kissat` can be configured to run and it should be possible to use other SAT solvers as long as they accept DIMACS format.
 I have tested these instructions on MacOS 10.15.17.
 They should work in most environments (Unix or Windows console), though in the latter, it might be necessary to change how lingeling is invoked.

 I assume Python 3 throughout, but I have attempted to keep it compatible with Python 2.
 You must have Python installed and it must be able to do turtle graphics (which seems to be standard).